ronsims2/trusty/README.md

 # cRusty
-An lightweight open-sourced CLI notes app written in Rust.
+A lightweight open-sourced CLI notes app written in Rust.

 This simple tool allows people (and scripts) to take notes from a terminal.

+If you are like me, you desktop is cluttered with random text files that contain all sorts of program output.
+For me, using other notes apps has always painful for working with things that are machine-readable text.
+This app is designed to give you just enough organization to make your command line Kung Fu a bit easier.

+cRusty is meant to be your catalog of notes that allows you to use other CLI tools to create, edit, search and parse your notes.

 Its pretty good for:

-* Making quick notes
+* Taking quick notes
+* Bookmarking URLs
 * Saving JSON responses from curl/httpie
 * Jotting down program output and error messages
 * Building a glossary of hard to remember CLI incantations